 CIS Subcontractors - Construction Industry Schemes Advice

-Construction Industry Schemes (CIS) is responsible for setting out tax rules especially for subcontractors working in construction industry as well as the way contractors should handle payments.
+Construction Industry Schemes (CIS) is responsible for setting out tax rules, especially for subcontractors working in the construction industry as well as the way contractors should handle payments.
 Are the expenses you claim against the CIS income you earn the correct ones in compliance with HMRC requirements?
 Our company will advise on which expenses you should claim then complete the Tax Return so as to have any due tax refunded.

 Some of the services which we offer to contractors include;

-- Signing up with HRMC as contractor
+- Signing up with HRMC as a contractor

 - Verification of subcontractors tied to you with HRMC